dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/AdvancedConfigurationsUbuntu/PowerScale_CSI.rst

 Deploy CSI drivers for Dell PowerScale storage solutions
 ===========================================================

 Dell PowerScale is a flexible and secure scale-out NAS (network attached storage) solution designed to simplify storage requirements for AI and HPC workloads.
 To enable the PowerScale storage solution on the Kubernetes clusters, Omnia installs the Dell CSI PowerScale driver (version 2.11.0) on the nodes using helm charts.
-Once the PowerScale driver is installed, you can connect the PowerScale nodes for storage requirements on Kubernetes clusters.
+Once the PowerScale CSI driver is installed, the PowerScale nodes can be connected to the Kubernetes clusters for storage requirements.
 To know more about the CSI PowerScale driver, `click here <https://dell.github.io/csm-docs/docs/deployment/helm/drivers/installation/isilon/>`_.

+.. caution:: PowerScale CSI driver installation is only supported on RHEL 8.8, Rocky OLinux 8.8, and Ubuntu 22.04 clusters.

 .. note:: Omnia doesn't configure any PowerScale device via OneFS (operating system for PowerScale).
-Omnia configures the deployed Kubernetes cluster to interact with the PowerScale OneFS portal, and reference the necessary details from there.
+Omnia configures the deployed Kubernetes cluster to interact with the PowerScale node.

 Prerequisites
 --------------

 1. Download the ``secret.yml`` file template from this `link <https://github.com/dell/csi-powerscale/blob/main/samples/secret/secret.yaml>`_.

-2. Update the following parameters in the ``secret.yml`` file as per your cluster details and keep the rest as default values:
+2. Update the following parameters in the ``secret.yml`` file as per your cluster details and keep the rest as default values.
+For example:

     *	clusterName: "omniacluster"
     *	username: "root"